mvolkmann/blog/src/swift-ui.md

   "Deny" means instances with related entities cannot be deleted.

-- Every relationships must have an inverse relationship, so add those.
+- Every relationship typically should have an inverse relationship, so add those.
   For example, "PersonEntity" can have an "owns" relationship "To Many" "DogEntity" and "DogEntity" can have an "ownedBy" relationship "To One" "PersonEntity".